 3. Slingshot campaign in the Middle East and Africa

 Kaspersky Lab researchers have detected an advanced threat utilised for cyber espionage in the Middle East and Africa.
 The malware was called ‘Slingshot’ which attacked and infected victims via compromised routers.
 What made this campaign well-known was the fact that the techniques used during this campaign were unique.
 The methods the hackers used were highly effective at information gathering whilst hiding its traffic.

 It was uncovered that the group behind Slingshot compromised the routers and placed a malicious dynamic link library inside them.
 According to the analysis, this campaign collected screenshots, network data, passwords, desktop activity, and more.
 This campaign has remained active for nearly 6 years (from 2012 till 2018) which allowed the spread of highly sophisticated malware.

 Cyber espionage is a serious threat.
 With the advancement in technology, perpetrators do not need physical weapons to execute a devastating attack.
 We live in a world full of geopolitical tensions where acts of cyber warfare between nations are becoming more commonplace.
 This situation allows a hostile actor to gain illicit access to confidential information on an industrial scale.
 The harsh truth is that if you are a front-runner in your sector, chances are someone will try to steal your data.

-Our mission at Swiss Cyber Forum is to lead cyber security public awareness, education, event, as well as workforce development efforts to solidify the protection against global cyber threats.
+Our mission at Swiss Cyber Forum is to lead cyber security public awareness, education and workforce development efforts to solidify the protection against global cyber threats.
 Unfortunately, every organisation is susceptible to malware, ransomware, hacking and social engineering.
-We not only raise the awareness of cyber security but also give you the opportunity to strengthen your cyber security skills and competence across all levels.
+We not only raise the awareness of cyber security but also give you the opportunity to strengthen your cybersecurity skills and competence across all levels.
 Keep an eye on our weekly blog posts and keep your company’s data safe from cybercriminals.